Amouliani: The Small Island with a Big Charm

 Alykes

-The most famous beach of the island, with golden sand and shallow turquoise waters.
-It is located on the southwestern side and is organized with sunbeds and a canteen.
+The most famous beach on the island, featuring golden sand and shallow turquoise waters.
+Located on the southwestern side, it is organized with sunbeds and a canteen.
 Ideal for families due to the shallow waters.

 Megali Ammos

 A large sandy beach near the settlement.
-Easily accessible, with several taverns nearby.
-The waters are clean and relatively calm.
+Easily accessible, with several tavernas nearby.
+The waters are clear and relatively calm.

 Agios Georgios

 A quiet beach on the eastern side of the island.
-Less organized, ideal for those seeking tranquility.
-View towards Mount Athos.
+Less organized, perfect for those seeking tranquility.
+Offers a view of Mount Athos.

 Karvouna and Tsaska

-Smaller, secluded beaches that are mainly accessed by boat or via trails.
+Smaller, secluded beaches that are mainly accessed by boat or hiking trails.
 Ideal for peaceful excursions.

 Food and Taverns

-The village of Amouliani has several traditional taverns serving fresh seafood.
-Try the Amouliani mussels, which are considered among the best in the area, as there are mussel farms in the bay.
+The village of Amouliani has several traditional tavernas serving fresh seafood.
+Try the Amouliani mussels, which are considered some of the best in the area, as there are mussel farms in the bay.
 Grilled shrimp and octopus are also excellent.
-Don’t miss trying the local tsipouro that pairs perfectly with the meze.
+Don’t miss out on trying the local tsipouro, which pairs perfectly with the meze.

 Accommodation

-Amouliani offers various accommodation options: small hotels, rented rooms, and studios.
-Early bookings are necessary for July and August, as demand is high.
+Amouliani offers various accommodation options: small hotels, rental rooms, and studios.
+Early bookings are essential for July and August, as demand is high.
 Prices range from 50 to 120 euros per night, depending on the season.

 A Bit of History